 Breed History: Where Did Labrador Retrievers Come From?

-Both the Earl and Duke of Malmesbury used them in shooting sports and began to call them their “Labrador Dogs.”
-The name stuck and the Earl’s son began breeding the dogs.
-By 1903, Labradors were recognized by the English Kennel Club.
+Both the Earl and Duke of Malmesbury relied on Labrador Retrievers for their shooting sports and began to call them their “Labrador Dogs.”
+The name stuck and the Earl’s son eventually began to breed the dogs.
+By 1903, Labradors were officially recognized by the English Kennel Club.

-The breed began to grow in popularity.
-In the early 1900s, hunters and farmers from the United States learned of the breed’s work ethic and began incorporating “Labs” into their daily lives.
-The American Kennel Club recognized Labrador Retrievers in 1917 and the breed became a loving pet to many families.
+In the early 1900s, hunters and farmers from the United States caught wind of the Lab’s noteworthy work ethic and began incorporating them into their daily lives.
+By 1917, the American Kennel Club recognized Labrador Retrievers as an official breed and they quickly became a loving pet to families across the country.

 Today, Labrador Retrievers are as ready as ever to work and please their pet parents.
 When determining if a Labrador Retriever is the right dog for you, it will require careful consideration of your lifestyle and preferences.

 Labs thrive in active households that can provide them with plenty of exercise, mental stimulation, and attention.
 They are also highly social, affectionate, and outgoing so they do best in families with children and other pets.

 If you're prepared to invest time, effort, and love into their care, Labrador Retrievers can become a central member of your family, bringing you joy, laughter, and endless fun.

 Learn about other popular dog breeds with our Breed Library!
 From the history of the breed to health and exercise needs to choosing the right food, it’s all there.
 Get more information when you join our Best Friends Club!
 You’ll get interesting articles, exclusive product discounts, fun training tips, and healthy lifestyle ideas for your favorite pup delivered right to your inbox.